 My favorite example is that a soft drink dispensing machine can have an adequately secure transaction with me without knowing who I am.
-The Digital Silk Road is predicated on iterated small transactions for building appropriate trust relationships with others known only by their routing information.
+The Digital Silk Road is predicated on iterated small transactions for building appropriate trust relationships with others known only by routing information.

 The notion of identity arises when one receives stimuli from several sources and there is reason to believe that they were due to the same thing, whose “identity” then begins to be a useful concept.